Rogith08/Face-Detection-with-Haar-Cascades/README.md

-# Face Detection using Haar Cascades with OpenCV and Matplotlib
+# EXP: 12 - Face Detection using Haar Cascades with OpenCV and Matplotlib

 ## Aim